pcarion/gatsby-source-notionso-example/README.md

-# gatsby-source-notionso-example
-Example of use of the gatsby-source-notionso plugin.
-Site is available at: https://www.gatsbyplugins.com/
+# demo site for the `gatbsy-source-notionso` plugin